substantial/mapify/README.md

 # Tips and Tricks

-You can use this tool however you want, but the author strongly recommends working with larger prefab tile sizes than smaller.
+You can use this tool however you want, but the author strongly recommends working with larger tile sizes over smaller.
 For example, if your tile size is set to 32x32, each tile will be 1024 times less work to place than the same map with 1x1 prefabs.
-This is good for Unity (as 10,000 gameobjects will ruin your FPS) and it's good for you because creating levels with 1x1 tiles (like we did in Dungeon Highway 1) can be... tedious.
+This is good for Unity (as 10,000 gameobjects will ruin your FPS) and it's good for your poor wrists.

 # What it's not good at

 * 3d.
 The map format is decidedly 2d.
-While your prefabs can of course have a 3rd dimension, they're going to lay out on a 2d grid and a flat 2d grid sounds kind of boring for a first person shooter.
-Maybe it's fun, we don't know.
+While your prefabs can of course have a 3rd dimension, a flat 2d grid sounds sounds bad for a first person shooter.
+  Maybe it's fun though, I don't know.

-* It's designed to dynamically build levels, so it's not great if you rely on things previously stored in the scene like baked lighting or navmeshes.
-There's nothing to stop you from running the Mapify script in the editor and saving the scene, but updating your levels sounds like a pain.
+* It's designed to build levels while the scene is running, so it's not great if you want to rely on things previously stored in the scene like baked lighting or navmeshes.
+There's nothing to stop you from running the Mapify script in an editor script and saving the scene, but updating your levels sounds like painful after you do that.

 * There's no way to define special properties for different tiles.

-  For example, while X can spawn your ExitPrefab, you can't tell X that this X needs to know that the next level is called "SewerLevel".
-You'll have to figure out how to pass that information to ExitPrefab some other way like have talk to a singleton or static data class on start (e.g., LevelSettings.NextLevel), or do something stupid like create multiple prefabs: X -> ExitToSewerPrefab, and Y -> ExitToSpacePrefab.
+  For example, while the glyph X can represent your ExitPrefab, there's no way to tell your ExitPrefab (with Mapify) that the next level is called "SewerLevel".
+  You'll have to figure out how to pass that string to ExitPrefab some other way like have the prefab ask a singleton or static data class on start for its next level (e.g., LevelSettings.NextLevel), or do something really crass like create multiple prefabs: `X -> ExitToSewerPrefab`, `Y -> ExitToSpacePrefab`.

-  That's not to say that you couldn't hack in an initializer to the tile spawner that passes some custom info to every tile.
-We did something similar in Dungeon Highway for telling each object what the area's Theme is.
-It was very particular to our game though, so we pulled it out of this plugin before release...
+  That's not to say that you couldn't hack in an initializer to the tile spawner.

-  Anyway, the code isn't that complicated.
-Just look at it.
+  Check out the code, it's not that complicated.

 # Contact